mattermost/docs/source/configure/configuration-settings.rst

 |all-plans| |cloud| |self-hosted|

 Developers building integrations can create webhook URLs for Public channels and Private channels.
-Please see our `documentation page <https://docs.mattermost.com/developer/webhooks-incoming.html>`__ to learn about creating webhooks, view samples, and to let the community know about integrations you have built.
+Please see our `documentation page <https://docs.mattermost.com/developer/webhooks-incoming.html>`__ to learn about creating webhooks, viewing samples, and letting community know about integrations you've built.

-**True**: Incoming webhooks will be allowed.
-To manage incoming webhooks, go to **Account Settings > Integrations**.
-The webhook URLs created in Account Settings can be used by external applications to create posts in any Public or Private channels that you have access to.
+**True**: Incoming webhooks are allowed.
+To manage incoming webhooks, select **Integrations** from the Mattermost Product menu.
+The webhook URLs created can be used by external applications to create posts in any Public or Private channels that you have access to.

-**False**: The **Integrations > Incoming Webhooks** section of Account Settings is hidden and all incoming webhooks are disabled.
+**False**: The **Integrations > Incoming Webhooks** section of the Mattermost Product menu is hidden and all incoming webhooks are disabled.

 .. important::
    Security note: By enabling this feature, users may be able to perform `phishing attacks <https://en.wikipedia.org/wiki/Phishing>`__ by attempting to impersonate other users.
 To combat these attacks, a BOT tag appears next to all posts from a webhook.
 Enable at your own risk.